Trump-Putin summit will be as useful to Ukraine as Agent Orange is for gardening

 “No prior president has ever abased himself more abjectly before a tyrant,” McCain said after the Helsinki summit.

-Most of Trump’s face-to-face meetings with Putin have not been properly recorded and have often been held without the usual presence of White House aids and officials.
+Most of Trump’s face-to-face meetings with Putin have not been properly recorded and they have often been held without the usual presence of White House aides and officials.

 And every time they meet, Trump has emerged apparently dazzled and fulsome in his praise for the leader of a regime that kills its political opponents in jail, tosses critics off balconies and uses nerve gas and radioactive poisons to bump off defectors to Britain.